 The three regulations that handle Colombia employment compliance are the Constitution, the Substantive Labour Code, and the Social Security Regime.
 The maximum amount of hours an employee can work per week is 48, either Monday through Friday or Monday through Saturday.
 Your employees cannot work more than two extra hours each day or 12 extra hours each week.
 For each extra hour an employee works, they receive an additional 25% of their salary on top of their base pay or 75% more if they work on Sundays or holidays.

 Employers in Colombia typically pay their employees monthly.
 More casual employees are paid weekly.
-Colombia employment compliance also mandates that you give employees a payslip and that they get a minimum wage of 828,116 Pesos each month.
+Colombia employment compliance also mandates that you give employees a payslip and that they get a minimum wage of 877,802 pesos each month, as of January 2020.